thriveweb/sailing-paradise/content/boatTours/2018-08-31-bucks-parties.md

   sailing catamaran, listening to some cool tunes.
 Pull up on a white sandy beach on a deserted island for a hit of beach cricket or footy and have a gourmet barbecue with some ice cold beers.
 Sound good?

+  OK.
+Yes you can be served that ice cold beer by a lovely, scantily clad waitress if you must.
 contentBox:
   buttonTitle: Make enquiry
   buttonUrl: booking-enquiry